 Doctor of Occupational Therapy Entry-Level (CUW)

-The OT program at Concordia University Wisconsin prepares students to obtain employment in a variety of settings.
+The OTD program at Concordia University Wisconsin prepares students to obtain employment in a variety of settings.
 The didactic coursework, community-based experiences, and clinical education come together to prepare students as entry-level occupational therapists.
 Students participate in clinical experiences which include individual and group treatment sessions in pediatric and adult populations.
+Students have multiple opportunities to develop skills in advocacy, leadership, and research.
 At CUW, we prepare uncommon OTs who are ready to serve their communities and clients.

 Mission Statement